nareix/LanPaste/README.md

 - ***change jsCodeLocation variable in `AppDelegate.m` to the one you want***
 - Press `Cmd+R` to build it

-## Install Chrome extension and plugin
+## Install Chrome app and extension

 - Chrome go to Menu -> More tools -> Extensions
 - Click the “Developer mode” checkbox and then click the button labeled “Load unpacked extension…”.